 Hitting on the idea that helps a product go viral isn’t accomplished by sitting around thinking up big projects, it is about plugging away in the details and experimenting.
 Growth is incremental, but over time, that growth compounds.

-Growth is about experimenting
+It is about experimenting

 Growth hacking is not a magical bean stalk or a chicken that lays golden egg.
 It’s a methodical, rigorous and experimental approach to growth.